 "There are many campaigns I enjoyed about but one I especially liked was the HEMA marriage.
 HEMA wanted to do something for Amsterdam’s Gay Pride that was more than just standing on a boat and waving flags.
 They actually wanted to add something meaningful to the day and do it through a channel that was more impactful than just posting a video.

-"The discussion, during that period, was whether or not Gay Pride should still be organised each year, because being gay is so accepted in the Netherlands.
+"The discussion, during that period, was whether or not Gay Pride should still be organized each year, because being gay is so accepted in the Netherlands.
 People were asking if it is still necessary.
 And that was an interesting conversation to have because we are doing well in the Netherlands, but this is still a big issue in other countries.
-Realising that many people come from abroad to celebrate Pride in Amsterdam, we identified a big opportunity there.
-So, we organised a wedding with HEMA during Pride, where we gave three couples from countries where same-sex marriage is not allowed the opportunity to celebrate their love.
+Realizing that many people come from abroad to celebrate Pride in Amsterdam, we identified a big opportunity there.
+So, we organized a wedding with HEMA during Pride, where we gave three couples from countries where same-sex marriage is not allowed the opportunity to celebrate their love.

-"We wanted to make a statement that same sex marriage should be legal and that fortunately, it is in the Netherlands.
+"We wanted to make a statement that same-sex marriage should be legal and that fortunately, it is in the Netherlands.
 That was a very powerful message from HEMA, especially because its slogan is 'HEMA is for everyone'.
 During pride, their slogan changed to 'Love is for everyone'.
 When we launched the campaign during the Gay Pride, it hit like a bomb.
 It was such a sweet and beautiful action."

 "A mistake I’ve mentioned is starting to build a concept based solely on a brand.
-So thinking that your product, innovation or corporate message is so important that customers can’t wait to hear it.
+So thinking that your product, innovation, or corporate message is so important that customers can’t wait to hear it.
 Very often, that’s just not the case.
 The best way to build a concept is by finding out what is going on in the target group, what is relevant, and match that with your product or with your message.

 "Needless to say, another is don’t lie or spread false information.
 That is quite obvious now, but up until a few years ago, you could get away with creating a hoax.
 Take Tony’s Chocolonely as an example.
-They announced they were considering listing their company in the Amsterdam Stock Exchange.
+They announced they were considering listing their company on the Amsterdam Stock Exchange.
 This turned out to be a PR stunt- which didn’t go down so well.